Chinedu Dike

 happy hormones, as is experienced while

-a great news, or while engaged in any other
+great news, or while engaged in any other

 kinds of novelty that fill us with a delicious

-pleasure, the opioid whose chemical structure
+pleasure, the opiate, whose chemical structure

-is similar to that of the natural chemical
+is similar to those of endorphins which are

-overwhelming the reward centre of the brain.
+overwhelming the reward center of the organ.

 It is this huge outpouring of happy hormones

-in the region that elicites in him a sudden
+in the region that elicites in him a sudden burst

-burst of energy, a pleasant state of mild
+of energy, a pleasant state of mild drowsiness,

-This already intense, euphoric effect of the
+This already powerful, rapturous effect of the

-system, thus dulling his emotions and worries
+therefore dulling his emotions and worries

 by suppressing any feeling of sorrow, regret,

-guilt, fear, or loneliness.
-Upon intake of the
+guilt, fear, loneliness, or distress.
+Upon intake

-mood-altering drug he would feel warm when
+of the mood-altering drug, he would feel

-cold, calm when angry, bright when grumpy,
+warm when cold, calm when angry, bright

-with almost a total refrain from the tendency
+almost a total refrain from the tendency

-result makes every normal thing appear better,
+makes every normal thing appear better,

 and brings forth a deep sense of satisfaction